Jafner/Jafner.net/projects/ffmpeg-tuning/ffmpeg Notes.md

 FFmpeg is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 At its core is the command-line ffmpeg tool itself, designed for processing of video and audio files.
 [Wikipedia](https://en.wikipedia.org/wiki/FFmpeg). [ffmpeg.org](https://ffmpeg.org/).

 # Get Video Info with `mediainfo`
 MediaInfo is a free, cross-platform and open-source program that displays technical information about media files, as well as tag information for many audio and video files.
 [Wikipedia](https://en.wikipedia.org/wiki/MediaInfo).

 To install on Debian, run `sudo apt install mediainfo`.
 To get comprehensive media information about a file, simply use `mediainfo <file>`.

 # Remux MKV to MP4 with ffmpeg
 To remux an mkv file to mp4 with ffmpeg, use `ffmpeg -i "$input" -codec copy "$output"`.
 Note that ffmpeg pays attention to the file extensions, so `$input` should have a `.mkv` extension, and `$output` should have a `.mp4` extension.

 ## Adding ffmpeg Scripts to Windows SendTo Menu
 Inspired by this [Tek Syndicate video](https://www.youtube.com/watch?v=BrbfQqjHE68), we can add arbitrary ffmpeg scripts to Windows' built-in send-to menu.
 (Note that while it might be prettier to add a new expandable right-click menu, this is [much less trivial](https://superuser.com/questions/444726/windows-how-to-add-batch-script-action-to-right-click-menu/444787#444787)).

 But rather than using Windows Batch Scripting, we're going to use PowerShell, a competent language.
 This assumes you are using Windows 10.

 1. Write the PowerShell script.
-Example scripts are provided in [scripts/](/docs/attach/scripts/ffmpeg/).
 2. Place the PowerShell script somewhere safe.
 I place my scripts next to the ffmpeg binary `C:\Users\$user\Programs\ffmpeg\bin\my_script.ps1`.
 3. Add a shortcut for the script to Windows' SendTo directory: `Windows + R` to open the Run dialog, then enter `shell:SendTo` and hit enter.
 In this directory, create a new shortcut.
 For the "location", enter the location of your PowerShell executable (for me: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`) and name as you want it to appear in the right-click menu.
 4. Fix the shortcut.
 Right-click your new shortcut, then click "Properties".
 Change the "Target" to call PowerShell with the `-File` flag with the path of your script in quotes (e.g. Target: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -File "C:\Users\jafne\Programs\ffmpeg\bin\remux.ps1"`).
 For the example scripts, "Start in" is set to the location of the ffmpeg binary, but that should not be required if ffmpeg is added to your system path.
 However, if you fail to supply a proper output file path, the working directory will be used.
 The working directory defaults to the "Start in" directory.

 # Get Test Image with ffmpeg
 To get the test image, we extract frame of timestamp 15:20.01 from the test video with `ffmpeg -ss 00:15:20.01 -i "$input" -frames:v 1 "$output"`.

 In other situations, we can extract a frame at a specific frame number with `ffmpeg -i "$input" -vf "select=eq(n\,1201)" -vframes 1 "$output"`.
 Where `1201` indicates we want the 1202nd frame.